drift3/portfolio-3d/FOOTER_COPYRIGHT_FIX.md

 # Footer Copyright Mobile Fix

 ## 🚨 **Issue Identified**
-The copyright text "© 2024 John Doe.
+The copyright text "© 2025 Ahmed Farouk.
 Made with ❤️ and lots of ☕" was not displaying well on small screens, causing text wrapping and layout issues.

 ## 🔍 **Problem Analysis**
 **Before**: All copyright text was in a single flex row with `space-x-2`, causing: